-Join Dana Robinson for an in-depth discussion in this video Defenses and remedies to trade secret infringement, part of Intellectual Property Fundamentals.
+Join Dana Robinson for an in-depth discussion in this video Defenses and remedies to trade secret infringement, part of Understanding Intellectual Property.

 …So let's say you get sued for misappropriation of trade secrets.…What are the defenses to that?…Well, there's the defense that you didn't disclose it, of course.…There's the defense that you reverse engineered.…You didn't actually get the information inappropriately.…You took something that you could get in the market and you reverse…engineered software or hardware or some other…information without breaching a duty of confidentiality.…You can prove that you learned the information…from someone who didn't have the duty of confidentiality.…